To help you visualise where we are in terms of the window for these monthly OS updates, here's a helpful chart:

 One good question is what will happen to all of these phones after December 2019, when the last Windows 10 Mobile branch leaves support?
 I'll address that in a feature before the end of the year, of course.
 In the meantime, see my Windows 10 Mobile Service and App ready reference table.

 PS.
 Another valid question might be what will happen to AAWP itself in 2020 and beyond?
-Rafe and I will chat about resources and intentions, of course, but a) do please join the occasional guest writers if you have something to say/review/discuss, and b) well, you know where my tip jar is...(!)
+Rafe and I will chat about resources and intentions, of course, but a) do please join the occasional guest writers if you have something to say/review/discuss, b) do click on some of the ads on the site, as that helps the bottom line, and c) well, you know where my tip jar is...(!)